stefanes/PSTibber/docs/functions/Get-TibberPriceInfo.md

 ```

 ### -IncludeToday
-Switch to include todays energy price in the results.
+Switch to include today's energy price in the results.

 ```yaml
 Type: SwitchParameter